Wide-band timing of GMRT discovered millisecond pulsars: Observations and data processing

 \section{Observations and data processing}

-We observed 4 GMRT discovered pulsars (from now on we will refer them as ``non-PTA pulsars") and 4 PTA pulsars, using an instantaneous bandwidth of 200 MHz for band-3 (300$-$500 MHz), band-4 (550$-$750 MHz), and 400 MHz bandwidth for band-5 (1060$-$1460 MHz).
-Table \ref{table_flux} lists the period, DM, and flux densities of these eight MSPs.
+We observed 4 GMRT discovered pulsars (from now on we will refer them as ``non-PTA pulsars") {J1120-3618, J1646-2142, J1828+0625, and J2144-5237 (\cite{2019ApJ...881...59B} and \cite{2022ApJ...933..159B})}.
+These pulsars were observed in band-3 and band-4.
+PTA pulsars {J1640+2224, J1713+0747, J1909-3744, and J2145-0750 (\cite{2021ApJS..252....4A}, \cite{2021ApJS..252....5A})} were observed in band-3 and band-5.
+Table \ref{table_flux} lists the period, DM, and flux densities of these eight MSPs. {Figures \ref{PTA_pulsar_profiles} and \ref{GMRT_pulsar_profiles} show the pulse profiles of PTA and non-PTA pulsars, respectively, for the {lowest} and {the highest-frequency subbands} of the observing bands.}